 I’m very happy to announce that today we have released ActiveGo–ActiveState’s distribution of open source Go (Golang).
 Some of the world’s largest and most innovative companies have turned to Go to be the underlying technology to drive value for their customers.
-Netflix, BBC, Facebook, Docker, Atlassian, Capital One and the company that brought Go to life, Google.
+Netflix, BBC, Facebook, Docker, Atlassian and the company that brought Go to life, Google.

 I’d like to thank everyone on our ActiveGo beta program for the feedback; so many diverse use cases!
 We would also like to thank the Go community for their support.
 With ActiveGo, we hope to make it easier for enterprises to adopt Go and increase adoption of the Go language worldwide.
 We’ve also got some interesting projects in the works that we’re bringing to the open source Go community, so stay tuned!